lbl-srg/modelica-buildings-templates/docs/more/nomenclature.md

 # Nomenclature

-This provides conventions mainly for variable naming, marginally for component naming.
+This section provides conventions mainly for variable naming, marginally for component naming.

+## Example of Control Point Naming

+By way of introduction, here is an example of how the following rules translate into practical nomenclature for the CHW plant template.

+<iframe src="https://docs.google.com/document/d/1LeutsY9__ClaIEjmvRHkIAMGX5dlW0Xo1BFGvJTHjs4/preview" frameborder="0" allowfullscreen width="100%" height="500"></iframe>

 ## Control Points